 Give tractor trailers space to change lanes when they need it.
 Don’t cut them off.
 Give a friendly wave and a thumbs up.
 Help them order food, if you can.
 Little acts of kindness like these are good ways to #ThankATrucker.

 Please help us share this message and #ThankATrucker today.
-Use the embed code below to share the image so we can all do our part to help the logistics professionals working diligently to keep our shelves stocked!
+Copy the image at the top and share it so we can all do our part to help the logistics professionals working diligently to keep our shelves stocked!